iota-community/treasury-web/pages/how-voting-works.md

   - You can only participate if you hold IOTA tokens in the Firefly wallet.

 Increase your counted votes by holding tokens during the counting period.
-  - The number of votes counted for your tokens is directly related to the time you hold the tokens in the vote during the counting period.
+  - The number of votes counted for your tokens is directly related to the time you hold the tokens in the vote during the counting period (starting with the "counting start" phase).
 Nodes register and add votes per address every 10 seconds to the count.
    - Only votes kept from the beginning until the end of the counting period can reach their maximum potential counted votes.
 ![image](https://user-images.githubusercontent.com/77154511/147462519-a70a0a04-110e-49d4-884d-dff04754531b.png)